Bandock/hyper_bandchip/README.md

 This includes the original CHIP-8, SuperCHIP V1.1, and XO-CHIP instruction sets.
 You can also run different supported cores such as the original CHIP-8, SuperCHIP, XO-CHIP and HyperCHIP-64.

-As of right now, only the OpenGL ES 2.0 and OpenGL ES 3.0 renderers are built.
-OpenGL and Direct3D renderers should be built in the near future.
+As of right now, only the OpenGL 2.1, OpenGL ES 2.0 and OpenGL ES 3.0 renderers are built.
+OpenGL 3.3 and Direct3D renderers should be built in the near future.

 ## Requirements for Compiling

 - [CMake](https://www.cmake.org/download/) (at least 3.10)
-- [GLEW](http://glew.sourceforge.net) (If you're compiling with OpenGL, OpenGL ES 2.0, or OpenGL ES 3.0 renderer support)
+- [GLEW](http://glew.sourceforge.net) (If you're compiling with OpenGL 2.1, OpenGL ES 2.0, or OpenGL ES 3.0 renderer support)
 - [SDL2](https://www.libsdl.org/download-2.0.php) (Latest stable development versions should work fine)
 - C++ Compiler with C++20 Support (mainly for Concepts and some other features)